It’s a virtue…Especially with forex trading.

-Developing your trading plan will take time.
+Developing your currency trading plan will take time.
 Developing skills will take time.

-Waiting for the right trades requires patience.
+Waiting for the right trade opportunities requires patience.
 Entering and exiting a trade at the right moment requires patience.

 Discipline is also a virtue, and it means doing the things you need to do to progress and get better….even if you don’t want do it.

-This means preparing for each trading day or week with research and chart study.
+This means preparing for each forex trading day or week with research and chart study.